Synonyms: stop task

 Neuroscience and biobehavioral reviews (Neurosci Biobehav Rev)

-Citation added by RPoldrack about four years ago
+Citation added by RPoldrack about five years ago

 Xue G, Aron AR, Poldrack RA

 Cerebral cortex (New York, N.Y. : 1991) (Cereb Cortex)

 Citation added by NPicchetti about four years ago

 Aron AR, Behrens TE, Smith S, Frank MJ, Poldrack RA